surajmr/learning-library/data-management-library/database/siteguard/introduction/introduction.md

 ### Workshop Objectives:

-- Using Start operation type to start Weblogic application in dbserver
+- By using Start operation type in Site Guard to start Weblogic application in dbserver
-- Using Switchover operation type to switchover Full Stack of Weblogic App and Database from dbserver to wlsdr
+- By using Switchover operation type in Site Guard to switchover Full Stack of Weblogic App and Database from dbserver to wlsdr
-- Using Switchover operation type to switchover Full Stack of Weblogic App and Database from wlsdr to dbserver
+- By using Switchover operation type in Site Guard  to switchover Full Stack of Weblogic App and Database from wlsdr to dbserver
-- Using Stop operation type to start Weblogic application in dbserver
+- By using Stop operation type in Site Guard to stop Weblogic application in dbserver

 ### Reference links: